Brie Larson

 Acting

 Brianne Sidonie Desaulniers (born October 1, 1989), known professionally as Brie Larson, is an American actress.
-As a teenager, she played supporting roles in comedies and has since expanded to leading roles in independent films and blockbusters.
+She played supporting roles in comedies as a teenager and has since expanded to leading roles in independent films and blockbusters.
 Her accolades include an Academy Award, a Golden Globe Award, and a Primetime Emmy Award.
 Time magazine named her one of the 100 most influential people in the world in 2019.

 At age six, Larson was the youngest student admitted to a training program at the American Conservatory Theater, and she began her acting career in 1998 with a comedy sketch on The Tonight Show with Jay Leno.
-She appeared as a regular in the 2001 sitcom Raising Dad.
-Briefly, she dabbled with a music career, releasing the album Finally Out of P.E. in 2005.
+She appeared as a regular on the sitcom Raising Dad (2001–2002).
+She pursued a music career, releasing the album Finally Out of P.E.
+(2005).
 She subsequently had supporting roles in the comedy films Hoot (2006), Scott Pilgrim vs. the World (2010), and 21 Jump Street (2012), and appeared as a sardonic teenager in the television series United States of Tara (2009–2011).

-Her breakthrough came with a leading role in the independent drama Short Term 12 (2013).
-She continued to take on supporting parts in the romance The Spectacular Now (2013) and the comedy Trainwreck (2015).
-For playing a kidnapping victim in the drama Room (2015), she won the Academy Award for Best Actress.
-The 2017 adventure film Kong: Skull Island marked her first big-budget release, after which she starred as Captain Marvel in the Marvel Cinematic Universe, beginning with Captain Marvel (2019).
-Larson has since starred in the miniseries Lessons in Chemistry (2023), for which she was nominated for a Primetime Emmy Award for Outstanding Lead Actress.
+Larson's breakthrough came as a social worker in the independent drama Short Term 12 (2013), along with supporting roles in the coming-of-age romance The Spectacular Now (2013) and the comedy Trainwreck (2015).
+She gained wider recognition for her performance as a kidnapping victim in the drama Room (2015), for which she received the Academy Award for Best Actress.
+She ventured into blockbusters with the monster film Kong: Skull Island (2017) and by starring as Carol Danvers / Captain Marvel in the Marvel Cinematic Universe, beginning with Captain Marvel (2019).
+Larson returned to television to star in the miniseries Lessons in Chemistry (2023), for which she earned a nomination for the Primetime Emmy Award for Outstanding Lead Actress.

 Larson has co-written and co-directed two short films and made her feature film directorial debut with the independent comedy-drama Unicorn Store (2017).
 For producing the virtual reality series The Messy Truth VR Experience (2020), she won a Primetime Emmy Award for Outstanding Interactive Program.
 A gender equality activist and an advocate for sexual assault survivors, Larson is vocal about social and political issues.